 5. Pause/Play replay: you can pause/play a replay video.

-7. Replay Settings: this one doesn't have a hotkey for it.
-You can press ESC and then click on "Replay Options" to open ReplayMod options and "Options…" to open Minecraft options.
+7. Replay Settings: this one doesn't have a hotkey.
+You can press ESC and click on "Replay Options" to open ReplayMod options and "Options…" to open Minecraft options.

 8. Reset Camera Tilt: pressing L and J will tilt the screen clockwise and counterclockwise.
 Using K, you can reset the camera roll.